-- Bidding of the project started in October 2018
+- October 2018: Bidding of the project started

-- Project complete and clinic returns to permanent location spring-summer 2020
+- 2020: Project complete and clinic returns to permanent location

 All dates are subject to change.

 Temporary Relocation Plan

 During the project, the clinic will temporarily relocate because of construction to manufactured trailers on the corner of Webster Street and Golden Gate Avenue on the Ella Hill Hutch Community Center site.
-SF Supervisor Vallie Brown on Dec.
-29. The temporary move will allow us to continue to provide patient care with no interruptions.
-Disturbances, such as noise, vibrations, space constraints, during construction will interfere with patient care and could result in disturbances for patients.
+SF Supervisor Vallie Brown made the announcement on Dec.
+29. Read the announcement.
+The temporary move will allow us to continue to provide patient care with no interruptions and disturbances (such as noise, vibrations, space constraints) during construction.

 Westside Community Services also shares the clinic building.
 This is an independent community-based program that partners with the SFDPH.
 Westside will not be relocating for the project; it will continue to serve its patients at the current location and in a manufactured trailer in front of the building.